Vansh150705/ThreatBrain/README.md

 - **Multi-agent design beats one mega-LLM.** Seven focused agents with strict schemas outperformed a single "do everything" prompt in both accuracy and debuggability.
 - **Retrieval and structure matter more than model size.** Pydantic JSON mode on a 70B model produced more reliable output than free-form text from larger models.
 - **Security is a database problem.** RLS and Postgres triggers do more for safety than any amount of application-layer code.
-- **Observability is the foundation.** Logging every agent run with input, output, latency, and tokens isn't optional — it's how you debug an AI system.
+- **Observability is the foundation.** Logging every agent run with input, output, latency, and tokens isn't optional, it's how you debug an AI system.

 ---